The Tactacam 6.0 Review: Is it Better Than The Tactacam 5.0?

 - Have to buy new mounts if you switch to this camera from another Tactacam

-- Microphone still lacking in sound quality
+- The microphone is still lacking in sound quality

 - Footage can be grainy if zoomed in too far or when in very low light